lmolkova/correlation/http_protocol_proposal_v1.md

 Neither keys nor values MUST NOT contain "="(equals) or "," (comma) characters.

-Overall Correlation-Context length MUST NOT exceed 1024 bytes; maximum key length is 32 bytes; maximum value length is 42 bytes.
+Overall Correlation-Context length MUST NOT exceed 1024 bytes, key and value length should stay well under the combined limit of 1024 bytes.

 Note that uniqueness of the key within the Correlation-Context is not guaranteed.
 Context received from upstream service is read-only and implementation MUST not remove or aggregate duplicated keys.